 Women of childbearing age being treated with Iclusig should be advised not to become pregnant and men being treated with Iclusig should be advised not to father a child during treatment.
 An effective method of contraception should be used during treatment.
 It is unknown whether ponatinib affects the effectiveness of systemic hormonal contraceptives.
 An alternative or additional method of contraception should be used.

-There are no adequate data from the use of Iclusig in pregnant women.
+Based on limited human data (less than 50 known pregnancy outcomes), cases of congenital megacolon (Hirschsprung's disease) have been reported in children born to women exposed to ponatinib during the first trimester.
 Studies in animals have shown reproductive toxicity (see section 5.3).
-The potential risk for humans is unknown.
-Iclusig should be used during pregnancy only when clearly necessary.
+Iclusig should not be used during pregnancy unless the clinical condition of the woman requires treatment with ponatinib.
 If it is used during pregnancy, the patient must be informed of the potential risk to the foetus.

 It is unknown whether Iclusig is excreted in human milk.
 Available pharmacodynamic and toxicological data cannot exclude potential excretion in human milk.
 Breast-feeding should be stopped during treatment with Iclusig.